Close Banner

 When you think of Disney, it's hard not to picture the many princesses and their classic stories.
 I remember Lily's "Frozen" phase vividly (I'm partial to Tiana myself — who doesn't love a good frog story?).
 From classics such as Cinderella and Snow White to newcomers such as Moana and Rapunzel, each princess has a unique story and different ways to connect with others.
 All of the Disney princesses are represented in some way at Disney World.

 When finding the princesses at Disney World, I automatically think of character greetings, of course.
 There's just something magical about meeting the princesses in person.
-It's so fun chatting with Belle about our favorite books or letting Lily show off her matching dress with Rapunzel (royal hugs are the best hugs).
+It's so fun chatting with Belle about our favorite books or letting Lily show off her matching dress with Rapunzel.
+After all, royal hugs are the best hugs.
 There are also other ways the princesses and their stories may appear across the resort, whether it's an animatronic on a ride or a painting in a princess-themed hotel room.

 Here are all the ways to celebrate the princesses at Disney World!